wuhan2020/wuhan2020.github.io/README.md

 ## Prerequisite

 wuhan2020.github.io is powered by [docsite](https://github.com/txd-team/docsite).
 Please read [https://docsite.js.org](https://docsite.js.org)
-Please make sure your version of docsite is `docsite@wuhan2020`.
+Please make sure that your version of the docsite is `docsite@wuhan2020`.
 Please also make sure your node version is higher than 8.x.

 ## Build instruction